 I found that the degrees of freedom in the error term of the two-way ANOVA of various models changed from one variable to another.
 If n=15 (number of trees or locations around the trees), it is unclear how such variability in df emerged.

 We thank the reviewer for the comments about the statistical analyses.
 In response, we have revised our statistical analyses in response.
 Notably, we have included elevation as a continuous factor in our models and have presented the data in the figures along a continuous elevational gradient.
 We have chosen to include just elevation in our models due to the covariation between elevation and other topographical factors and the inability to include a circular variable (aspect) as predictors in our models.
 Nonetheless, we have analyzed these factors as dependent variables and discuss their potential impact on soil, leaf, and plant traits in the Discussion.
 In our linear models, we now use a Type II F-tests to deal with unbalanced data.
-We have also added text to the “Sudy sites” section of the methods to clarify the reason for the unbalanced design.
+We have also added text to the “Study Sites” section of the methods to clarify the reason for the unbalanced design.

 The text is poorly written, with the introduction missing the opportunity to set the scene and objectives of the paper in regard to how fire may have affected the variables measured depending on elevation, and how elevation (and the other covariates) would have also affected tree and stand response.
 The hypotheses are not clearly stated, and neither are the outcomes expected.
 The characteristics of the stands are not provided in the methods section.
 Unclear is also how many samples of leaf tissue were taken and how they were handled lately to obtain a single (?) measure per tree or locals around the trees.
 That also applies to soil samples.
 The captions of the results section are sometimes misleading (e.g., D13C when both D13C and D15N are provided; foliar macronutrients, when in fact macro and micronutrients were provided.
 I missed a global analysis of the various data (e.g., ordination) to better show how the various sites aligned with the hypothesis.
 Although the authors did not state it, here the main issue of the analysis should have been to find significant interactions documenting the erasing impact of fire, but there were very few such interactions.
 Greater explanations are needed to justify the results and agreement with the hypothesis.